 Before phones became smarter, there was a handheld system commonly referred to as Personal Digital Assistant (PDA).
-These were really popular with businessmen.
+These were popular with people in business.

-Palm OS was the common standard for PDAs.
+Palm OS was the universal standard for PDAs.
 This was before Windows optimized itself for Pocket PCs and definitely before iPhones.

 The handheld systems include smartphones and PDAs, though they have become obsolete now.
-The common Handheld Computer Operating Systems are Android, iOS, and Windows.
+The conventional Handheld Computer Operating Systems are Android, iOS, and Windows.

 Embedded Operating Systems

-The entire software is installed in a ROM chip and so it can be certain that no untrusted software will ever be installed on it.
-It can however go through a software patch via a cable.
+The entire software is installed in a ROM chip, and so it can be confident that no untrusted software will ever be installed on it.
+It can, however, go through a software patch via a cable.

-Modern day embedded systems equipped with WiFi chips can also be updated via internet.
+Modern-day embedded systems equipped with WiFi chips can also be updated via the internet.